Best Online Engineering Programs in Delaware (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online engineering degree in Delaware offers a flexible path to a high-demand career.
-Delaware salaries are approximately 6.6% higher than the national average for engineering roles.
+Delaware offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Delaware students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online engineering programs and are ranked based on affordability, graduation rates, and student outcomes in Delaware.